ikailo/Agience-Legacy/README.md

 - **Seamless Integration**: Agience is adaptable to any addressable protocol, ensuring reliable connectivity across systems.

-- **Open-Source**: Agience is released under the LGPLv3 license, allowing anyone to use, modify, and distribute the software.
-You can build anything using Agience, but any modifications to the framework or platform must be shared with the community for the benefit of humanity.
+- **Open-Source**: Agience is released under the AGPL license, allowing anyone to use, modify, and distribute the software.
+You can build anything using Agience, but any modifications and improvements must be shared with the community for the benefit of humanity.

 ## Framework Architecture